thomaspernet/esg_metadata/01_data_preprocessing/01_transform_tables/00_meta_analysis.md

 all_connected_paper['esg'].value_counts(normalize = False)
 ```

-## Sentiment and Clustering
+## 3. Sentiment and cluster papers

-The last batch of informations relates to the pertinance and details of the abstract.
-We might think that the abstract contains information about the "quality" or "emotion" behind the paper.
+The last batch of information relates to the pertinence and details of the abstract.
+We might think that the abstract contains information about the “quality” or “emotion” behind the paper.
 Therefore, we propose to compute the following variables:

-- sentiment: positive or negative
-- size: number of words in the abstract
-- lenght: number of time the words 'esg', "environmental", "social", "governance" are mentioned
-- adj: Number of adjectives
-- noun: Number of nouns
-- verb: Number of verbs
-- cluster: Clusters the paper belongs to
+- **sentiment**: positive or negative.
+The overall feeling of the abstract.
+Positive means the abstract tend to have more words associated with a positive connotation.
+- **cluster**: 3 clusters computed using the words in the abstract (embeddings), the number of verbs, nouns, and adjectives but also the size of the abstract.

-### Processus
+### Construct sentiment

+We use the brilliant [Flair](https://github.com/flairNLP/flair) library to compute the sentiment for different reasons.
+First of all, we don’t have labels in the abstract, hence we cannot train our own model.
+Second, Flair uses state-of-the-art NLP architecture to train their model, meaning that it gives far better results than if we had to build our model.

+The workflow to get the sentiment is the following

 - Step 1: Clean the abstract:
-    - Lowercase words
+   — Lowercase words
-    - Remove [+XYZ chars] in content
+   — Remove [+XYZ chars] in content
-    - Remove multiple spaces in content
+   — Remove multiple spaces in content
-    - Remove ellipsis (and last word)
+   — Remove ellipsis (and last word)
-    - Replace dash between words
+   — Replace dash between words
-    - Remove punctuation
+   — Remove punctuation
-    - Remove stopwords
+   — Remove stopwords
-    - Remove digits
+   — Remove digits
-    - Remove short tokens
+   — Remove short tokens
 - Step 2: Compute the sentiments using the [Flair](https://github.com/flairNLP/flair) library

+Among the 106 papers we have, 71 have a positive sentiment derived from the abstract and 35 negative ones.

+### Clustering

+The abstract contains relevant information about the quality of the papers, and we want to extract them to group the papers into 3 clusters.
+To construct the cluster, we use the vector word embedding from “*word2vec-google-news-300”*.
+We don’t have enough data to train our model, and Google has already done the heavy lifting so it sounds more reasonable to use pre-computed vectors.
+We also include the number of ESG occurrences in the abstract, number of adjectives, nouns, and verbs.
+It seems plausible that the “quality” of the abstract is correlated with the number of verbs or adjectives since they give more emotion to the reader.

-- Step 3: Count the number of adjectives, nouns and verbs
+- Step 1: Count the number of adjectives, nouns, and verbs
-- Step 4: Get the vector's embedding from the pre-trained model `word2vec-google-news-300` and look up each word in the list.
+- Step 2: Get the vector’s embedding from the pre-trained model `word2vec-google-news-300` and look up each word in the list.
 Compute the average to get a vector of 100 weights for a given document
-- Step 5: Label the sentiment 0/1 and standardise "lenght", "adj","noun","verb"
+- Step 3: Standardize the number of occurrences, verbs, nouns, and adjectives.
+Beforehand, we normalize the number of each occurrence over the length of the abstract
-- Step 6: Compute the cluster: max 3
+- Step 4: Compute the cluster using K-mean

 ```python
 #!pip install flair